jieezhong/jieezhong.github.io/_pages/research.md

 The Effect of Access to Pre-Kindergarten on Long-Term Educational and Labor Market Outcomes (Joint with Maya Mikdash)

 Motivation or Stigma?
-Evaluating the Effects of Grade Retention Policy (Joint with Kendall J. Kennedy and Simon ter Meulen)
+Evaluating the Incentive Effects of Grade Retention Policy (Joint with Kendall J. Kennedy and Simon ter Meulen)

 The Impacts of Grade Retention Policy: Evidence on Peer Composition, Tracking, and Educator Preferences (Joint with Kendall J. Kennedy, Simon ter Meulen, Umut Özek)